Zone defense in American football: Cover 1

-Cover One is a man-to-man coverage for all the defensive backs except for one player (usually a safety) who is not assigned a man to cover but rather plays deep and reacts to the development of the play.
-Often the safety will remain in a pass coverage position and play a zone defense by guarding the middle of the secondary, reacting to runs or completed passes and double-teaming a receiver if needed.
+Cover One is a man-to-man coverage style for all the defensive backs except for one player (usually a safety), who is not assigned a man to cover but rather plays deep and reacts to the development of the play.
+Often, the safety will remain in a pass coverage position and play a zone defense by guarding the middle of the secondary, reacting to runs or completed passes, and double-teaming a receiver if needed.

-In a traditional Cover 1, the free safety plays deep and all of the other defenders lock in man coverage to an assigned player for the duration of the play.
+In a traditional Cover 1, the free safety plays deep, and all of the other defenders lock in man coverage for an assigned player for the duration of the play.
 Essentially, during the pre-snap read, each defender identifies the coverage responsibilities and does not change the assignment.
-Some teams play a variant of the Cover 1 called Cover 7.
-In Cover 7, the free safety still plays deep, but the underneath coverage is much more flexible and the defenders switch assignments as the play develops in an attempt to improve defensive positions to make a play on the ball.
+Some teams play a variant of Cover 1 called Cover 7.
+In Cover 7, the free safety still plays deep, but the underneath coverage is much more flexible, and the defenders switch assignments as the play develops in an attempt to improve defensive positions to make a play on the ball.
 Examples of these switches include double covering a certain receiver and using defensive help to undercut a route to block a throwing lane.

 Advantages

 Cover 1 schemes are usually very aggressive, preferring to proactively disrupt the offense by giving the quarterback little time to make a decision while collapsing the pocket quickly.
 This is the main advantage of Cover 1 schemes—the ability to blitz from various pre-snap formations while engaging in complex man-to-man coverage schemes post-snap.
 For example, a safety may blitz while a cornerback is locked in man coverage with a receiver.
-Or the cornerback may blitz with the safety rotating into man coverage on the receiver post-snap.
+Conversely, the cornerback may blitz with the safety rotating into man coverage on the receiver post-snap.

 Disadvantages

 The main weakness of the Cover 1 scheme is that there is only one deep defender that must cover a large amount of field and provide help on any deep threats.
 Offenses can attack Cover 1 schemes by sending two receivers on deep routes, provided that the quarterback has enough time for his receivers to get open.
 The deep defender must decide which receiver to help out on, leaving the other in man coverage which may be a mismatch.

 A secondary weakness is inherent in its design: the use of man coverage opens up yards after catch lanes.
-Man coverage is attacked by offenses in various ways that try to isolate their best athletes on defenders by passing them the ball quickly before the defender can react or designing plays that clear defenders from certain areas thus opening yards after catch lanes.
+Man coverage is attacked by offenses in various ways that try to isolate their best athletes on defenders by passing them the ball quickly before the defender can react or designing plays that clear defenders from certain areas, thus opening yards after catch lanes.